Search

 Along with the snapshot scenarios, the battle scenarios help tell the story, too.
 And we have plenty of them; at least one battle scenario accompanies every operational scenario.
 So you’ll get to fight with the German battleship Tirpitz, which fought no battles and is best known for her role as a high-value target for British airmen.
 We get to see why the British were so obsessed with sinking her – she truly is an enormous threat to the Allied convoys and their escorts.

-Despite increasing the size of the scenario book by almost 40 percent, it was still difficult to fit everything into its pages.
+Despite doubling the size of the scenario set (from 26 in Arctic Convoy to 52 in North Cape), it was still difficult to fit everything into its pages.
 And that’s really how it should be; any story worth telling is worth telling completely.

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.